 Some contracts also include contract variation terms which allow for certain changes to be made by your employer.
 For example:

-- A mobility clause – this will usually allow your employer to require you to work at another site within a certain geographic area (e.g. if you work for a restaurant chain that has two restaurants within the same city, you may be asked to work at the other site.)
+- A mobility clause – this will usually allow your employer to require you to work at another site within a certain geographic area.
+For example, if you work for a restaurant chain that has two restaurants within the same city, you may be asked to work at the other site.

-- A flexibility clause – this will usually allow your employer to change your duties at work – the clause usually lists your main duties and then says ‘plus anything else reasonably asked of you’. (e.g. a bartender’s usual duties might be to mix cocktails.
-However if the bar is particularly quiet one day, they may be asked to hand out coupons outside the bar in order to entice in more customers.)
+- A flexibility clause – this will usually allow your employer to change your duties at work.
+The clause usually lists your main duties and then says ‘plus anything else reasonably asked of you’.
+For example, a bartender’s usual duties might be to mix cocktails.
+However if the bar is particularly quiet one day, they may be asked to hand out coupons outside the bar in order to entice in more customers.

 If you are unhappy with any proposed change however, speak to your employer.
-If you explain your concerns, it may be that you can reach a compromise.
+Explaining your concerns, may mean that you can reach a compromise.

-If you need any assistance with deciding if a change is contractual or non-contractual, or want help with objecting to a change, seek free and independent help from your trade union or local Citizens Advice Bureau
+Need any assistance with deciding if a change is contractual or non-contractual?
+Want help with objecting to a change?
+You can seek free and independent help from ACAS, your trade union, or local Citizens Advice Bureau.